eigerco/pallet-move/README.md

 _The MoveVM is taken from the Move language repository - any possible safety issues are inherited from that repo._
 _Therefore, the Substrate MoveVM fork ([substrate-move][substrate-move]) should get all upstream changes from that repository._
 _The first parachain adapters should do additional testing to ensure the robustness of the solution._

+## See also

+- [move-stdlib](https://github.com/eigerco/move-stdlib) - Provides elementary Move functions in Move smart contracts.
+- [substrate-move](https://github.com/eigerco/substrate-move) - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
+- [smove](https://github.com/eigerco/smove) - Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.
+- [substrate-stdlib](https://github.com/eigerco/substrate-stdlib) - Provides elementary Substrate functions in Move smart contracts.

 ## License